opt12/Markov-Pilot/README.md

+# WORK IN PROGRES

+The entire repo is still under heavy development.

+It will contain an implementation of a Multi-Agent Reinforcement learning environment together with appropriate DDPG and MADDPG agents.

+It is based on the [groundwork of Gor-Ren](https://github.com/Gor-Ren/gym-jsbsim), but has evolved a lot since forking his repo.

+More documentation is about to come.

+The followin text is the original [readme by Gor-Ren](https://github.com/Gor-Ren/gym-jsbsim/blob/master/README.md), but is not entirely valid anymore.

+Stay tuned!

 # Gym-Jsbsim

 Gym-JSBSim provides reinforcement learning environments for the control of fixed-wing aircraft using the JSBSim flight dynamics model.
 Gym-JSBSim requires a Unix-like OS and Python 3.6.